ethannicholas/panda-old/docs/codingConventions.md

 sense even with overloaded operators.
-For instance, `String` redefines the add operator to do something very different (concatenation), but it still makes sense when read in English: when told to add the string "World!" to the string "Hello ", one is not surprised to learn that the answer is "Hello World!".
+For instance, `String` redefines the add operator to do something very different (concatenation), but it still makes sense when read in English: when told to add the string "World!" to the string "Hello ", one is probably not surprised to learn that the answer is "Hello World!".

 The overridable operators and their names are: